 Eric R. Eaton has undoubtedly helped me a thousand times over the last five years.
 Though busy for much of that time writing the Kaufman Field Guide to Insects of North America, he was never too busy to answer a request for help.

 In developing the species pages I have mined a number of scholarly articles old and new, and these are listed in the Works Consulted page for Beetles.

-Above all, I want to thank my many friends and colleagues at the Bugguide.net website, who help with IDs, provide stimulating conversation about hexapods, and mutual support.
+Above all, I want to thank my many friends at the Bugguide.net website, who help with IDs, and provide stimulating conversation about hexapods.
 Many of these friends are listed in the overall Acknowledgments page for the American Insects site.